How to Negotiate Internship Salary

 Taking advantage of DoNotPay's "Negotiate Salary" product will provide you with several benefits.
 DoNotPay is:

 1. Fast: You won't have to spend hours of your time attempting to set the negotiation meeting up with your employer.
-DoNotPay will create an instant negotiation letter for you that you can present to your employer.
+DoNotPay will create an negotiation letter for you that you can present to your employer.

 2. Easy: DoNotPay takes the hard work out of crafting the best negotiation letter.